-Here are five pain points that every Revenue Manager frequently goes through, and some suggestions on how to analyse them from different angles, to soften the pain:
+Here are five pain points that every Revenue Manager frequently goes through, and some suggestions on how to analyze them from different angles, to soften the pain:

 1. Negotiate the Corporate Rates Increase

-To negotiate the corporate rates for the following year, it is general common practice to look at the past 12 months of production and analyse each company’s performance in terms of room nights and rooms revenue generated.
+To negotiate the corporate rates for the following year, it is generally common practice to look at the past 12 months of production and analyze each company’s performance in terms of room nights and room revenue generated.
 By comparing the performances, revenue managers understand where each company production’s fits in their rate grid and negotiate the new rate accordingly.

 Taking a step further, the following factors should be considered before committing to any negotiated rate variation:

-- Total revenue generated: how much ancillary revenue does the company generate for restaurant, bar, laundry or any other service that the hotel has to offer?
+- Total revenue generated: how much ancillary revenue does the company generate for restaurants, bars, laundry, or any other service that the hotel has to offer?
 Is there a way to increase the average spend of the company, through value-adds or special targeted promotions?

 - Booking window: how far in advance does the company book and is that positively or negatively impacting occupancy and revenue?
-Is the booking behaviour causing any revenue displacement?
+Is the booking behavior causing any revenue displacement?

 - Cancellation ratio